We have a bit of a different blog post for you today! And it’s all about how we made our very first $100 from food blogging.

 That’s why it’s impossible to compare the growth of one blog to another; there is so much happening behind-the-scenes that impacts the way and the speed at which a blog grows.

 So why are we talking about how we’ve made our first $100 today?
 To show you just some of the ways that bloggers have made it work.

 Your first $100 is a huge milestone, and there are so many different ways you can achieve it.
 Here are just a few ideas:

 How Food Blogger Pro members made their first $100 from food blogging

 Our Question of the Week on our Member Dashboard a few weeks ago was, “How did you make your first $100 from food blogging?”

 Ads were the most popular way that our members made their first $100.
 And it makes sense!
 There are a lot of ad networks that work with bloggers to help them add, track, monitor, and optimize the ads on their sites.
 It’s also a relatively passive way to make some money from your food blog –– you place ads on content you’ve already produced, and your site will earn revenue when a reader sees or clicks the ad.

 Another popular way that members made their first $100 was through affiliate marketing.
 Affiliate marketing is relatively simple –– you join an affiliate program for a product or company you really love, you promote that product or company in blog posts or on social media using your affiliate link, and if a reader purchases through that link, you get a commission!

-Amazon is probably the most popular affiliate program for food bloggers, but there are affiliate programs for just about any kind of product or service, from vegan protein powders and nutrition to high-powered blenders.
+Amazon is probably the most popular affiliate program for food bloggers, but there are affiliate programs for just about any kind of product or service, like high-powered blenders.
 Even Food Blogger Pro has one!